David Faupala: Loan to NAC Breda

 On 10 August 2016, Faupala was loaned to NAC Breda for the 2016–17 season.
 He made his debut on 19 August, as a 75th minute substitution for Thomas Agyepong in a 2–1 loss to Maastricht.
 His next appearance would come a month later on 20 September, when he would start in a KNVB Cup match, a 2–0 loss against VVV-Venlo.
-His scored his first goal for the club on 25 November during a 1–3 loss to SC Cambuur.
+He scored his first goal for the club on 25 November during a 1–3 loss to SC Cambuur.
 The loan was ended on 2 January 2017, with Faupala having played 4 games.

 Loan to Chesterfield

 On 31 January 2017, Faupala was loaned to EFL League One side Chesterfield until 30 April 2017.
 He made his debut on 4 February, playing 90 minutes against Oldham Athletic.
 He scored his first goal for Chesterfield in his second match, a 3–1 loss to Northampton on 11 February.
 On 25 March, Faupala was shown a straight red in stoppage time for kicking out at an opponent, in a 3–1 loss to Rochdale.